ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There are several different kinds of disclosure models:

-1. **Private Disclosure***"In the private disclosure model, the vulnerability is reported privately to the organisation.
+1. **Private Disclosure**<br>*"In the private disclosure model, the vulnerability is reported privately to the organisation.
 The organisation may choose to publish the details of the vulnerabilities, but this is done at the discretion of the organisation, not the researcher, meaning that many vulnerabilities may never be made public.
 The majority of bug bounty programs require that the researcher follows this model.
 The main problem with this model is that if the vendor is unresponsive, or decides not to fix the vulnerability, then the details may never be made public.
 Historically this has led to researchers getting fed up with companies ignoring and trying to hide vulnerabilities, leading them to the full disclosure approach."* ([OWASP Vulnerability Disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html))

-2. **Full Disclosure***"With the full disclosure approach, the full details of the vulnerability are made public as soon as they are identified.
+2. **Full Disclosure**<br>*"With the full disclosure approach, the full details of the vulnerability are made public as soon as they are identified.
 This means that the full details (sometimes including exploit code) are available to attackers, often before a patch is available.
 The full disclosure approach is primarily used in response to organizations ignoring reported vulnerabilities, in order to put pressure on them to develop and publish a fix.
 This makes the full disclosure approach very controversial, and it is seen as irresponsible by many people.
 Generally it should only be considered as a last resort, when all other methods have failed, or when exploit code is already publicly available"* ([OWASP Vulnerability Disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html)).
 Another reason to consider full disclosure is if there is reason to believe that the supplier is intentionally malicious; reporting a vulnerability to only a malicious supplier gives the malicious supplier more time to exploit the vulnerability.

-3. **Coordinated Disclosure (historically called Responsible Disclosure)**Coordinated disclosure *"attempts to find a reasonable middle ground between these two approaches. … the initial report is made privately, but with the full details being published once a patch has been made available (sometimes with a delay to allow more time for the patches to be installed)."* ([OWASP Vulnerability Disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html)).
+3. **Coordinated Disclosure (historically called Responsible Disclosure)**<br>Coordinated disclosure *"attempts to find a reasonable middle ground between these two approaches. … the initial report is made privately, but with the full details being published once a patch has been made available (sometimes with a delay to allow more time for the patches to be installed)."* ([OWASP Vulnerability Disclosure](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html)).
 Historically, this has been called *responsible disclosure*, but this is a biased term, and its original coiner now recommends calling it coordinated disclosure instead.
 It is **important** that there is a **time limit** before the vulnerability will be unilaterally disclosed.
 Without a time limit this is essentially identical to private disclosure, since the supplier may have little incentive to fix the vulnerability.

-4. **Disclosure to Attackers**Some researchers work for organizations who attack others’ systems.
+4. **Disclosure to Attackers**<br>Some researchers work for organizations who attack others’ systems.
 Other researchers sell vulnerabilities to such organizations, or to brokers who then sell the vulnerabilities on.
 Doing this is controversial, especially when they are sold to brokers who do not clearly disclose exactly who is buying the vulnerabilities.
 The impact of doing this varies, because there is great variety in organizations who pay for vulnerabilities.
 These organizations include law enforcement in various countries, militaries in various countries, organized crime, and/or terrorist groups.
 Anyone who provides vulnerabilities to attackers should consider the ethical implications.
 In particular, you should consider what the attackers are likely to do with these vulnerabilities.
 Do you have confidence that the attackers will not use the vulnerabilities in contravention of human rights?
 Will they harm certain people or groups such as ethnic minorities, political dissidents, or journalists?
 If you disclose vulnerabilities to attackers, then you are supporting how these organizations will use those vulnerabilities to attack others; you should be confident that they will use them for good.

 From here on we will presume that you follow a *coordinated disclosure model* with some limited timeframe.